8 Must-See Mayan Ruins In Guatemala

 The archaeological park of Zaculeu (or Saqulew) is located in the western highlands of Guatemala – the name means “White Earth” in the Mam, K’iche, and Q’anjob’al Maya languages.

-This ancient city was once the capital of the postclassic Mam kingdom, between 250 and 600 AD.
-It was eventually conquered by the K’iche kingdom, and therefore is a mixture of both Mam and K’iche architectural styles.
+This ancient city was once the capital of the postclassic Mam kingdom between 250 and 600 AD.
+It was eventually conquered by the K’iche kingdom and, therefore, combined the Mam and K’iche architectural styles.

 The city was attacked by the Spanish in 1525 – this was followed by a long siege that lasted for many months and eventually ended in the locals’ surrender to the Spanish as a result of starvation.

-Nevertheless, in some ways that makes it easier to imagine wandering around the city when it was at its peak.
-There’s also an on-site museum – a fantastic place to learn about everyday life of the people who once lived here, and to see some remains found in a tomb onsite.
+Nevertheless, in some ways, that makes it easier to imagine wandering around the city when it is at its peak.
+There’s also an on-site museum—a fantastic place to learn about the everyday lives of the people who once lived here and to see some remains found in a tomb onsite.

 Highlights of Zaculeu

-• The Ballcourt (made up Structures 22 and 23) was where ritualistic Mesoamerican ball games would take place.
+• The Ballcourt (made up of Structures 22 and 23) was where ritualistic Mesoamerican ball games took place.
 It’s easy to imagine the fierce action that would’ve taken place here.

 El Mirador